 Planning & Development

-The Department of Real Estate Investment & Development(REID) administers several grant programs including the Capital Fund.
+The Department of Planning & Development(P&D) administers several grant programs including the Capital Fund.
 The public housing capital fund was established under the Quality Housing & Work Responsibility Act of 1998 (QHWRA) which amended section 9 of the Housing Act of 1937.
 Capital Fund dollars are awarded annually to an authority to perform capital projects necessary to maintain the integrity of its rental inventory.
 "Capital needs" include comprehensive repairs, major replacements, system upgrades and other non-routine maintenance work.
 The projects are awarded through a competitive bid process with program and construction oversight provided by the Planning and Development staff.
 GDPM is awarded approximately $5 million annually through this program and $1.3 million in the Capital Fund Replacement Housing Factor Fund.